2 Simple Steps to Protect Your Business

 One of my favorite customer success stories is Billy Westbrook, CEO and Founder of SCRUBBLADE.
 Billy is a small supplier who had a huge dream: he wanted to create a better windshield wiper and he wanted to sell it in big-box stores.
 He got some good advice and created opportunities for his company with Walmart® and AutoZone.
 But what happens to small businesses, like Billy’s, when large businesses, like Toys “R” Us, struggle?
-Often, smaller companies can’t pay bills or employees, the business owner’s goals or dreams are curtailed, and in the very worst case scenario, they are forced to close their company’s doors.
-How can your small supply business protect itself from the ebb and flow of corporate success?
-Here are two suggestions that can get you started and help bring peace of mind:
+Often, smaller companies can’t pay bills or employees, the business owner’s goals or dreams are curtailed, and in the very worst-case scenario, they are forced to close their company’s doors.
+Here are several steps you can take to help your small supply business protect itself from the ebb and flow of corporate success:

 Many large companies won’t sign a contract with a small business if the large company will be the small company’s primary source of revenue.
 This isn’t unfair, it’s responsible business and gives the small company the opportunity to grow naturally and deliver to plenty of clients before it takes on a larger contract.
 That said, if you’re in Billy’s position and you’re shooting for the stars right out of the gate, you’ll want to have your ducks in a row from the moment you submit a bid or offer a proposal to show that your company can take the financial hit and recover if the larger company goes bankrupt or folds.